Arlorean/Rhombicuboctahedron/README.md

 ### Gemini Deep Research

-The results returned a while later (10s of minutes, not sure exactly how long unfortunately) and it prepared a Google Document for me detailing all the sources and it's thoughts and suggestions, together with "working code".
+The results returned a while later (10s of minutes, not sure exactly how long unfortunately) and it prepared a Google Document for me detailing all the sources and its thoughts and suggestions, together with "working code".
 Overall the presentation was great:

 [Gemini Deep Research Transcript](https://docs.google.com/document/d/10nyRoulTEgFuvTiwIbM9txLCUbPuh6JCgWq644082Cw/edit?usp=sharing)

-The code however was unable to generate anything close to a Rhombicuboctahedron and at best it managed to generate 24 vertices, 12 inidices making 4 triangles.
+The code however was unable to generate anything close to a Rhombicuboctahedron and at best it managed to generate 24 vertices, 12 indices making 4 triangles.
 In other cases the results produced the same number of vertices and indices but the result degenerated to a line.

 ### ChatGPT Deep Research 4.5